 Do you get more information than you actually need from your input source?
 Don’t burden your own spreadsheet with it.
 Supplied tables that you don’t use shouldn’t be included in the spreadsheet.
-If possible, run the export scripts of other systems in such a way that they don’t export useless additional columns (read our guideline “Delete what you don’t need”).
+If possible, run the export scripts of other systems in such a way that they don’t export useless additional columns.
 At the very least, make sure that the tab with the edited data doesn’t contain the unnecessary data.

 Have numbers been recognized as numbers?

 In some import files numbers are not recognized as such in Excel.
 Figures remain text fields, with all kinds of annoying consequences for more complex analyses.
 A one-time trick is to select the column in question and convert it to numbers via the menu Data-> text to data (don’t ask us why it works, but it works).
 You will have to do this trick over and over again and then you will have to deal with the verifiability issues again.
 Fortunately, there is the formula, =NUMBERVALUE(A2), with which you can indicate which symbol is used for decimals in the source.